zaphosting/docs/docs/dedicated-linux-ubuntu.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/xNknNyWAbd5DnsZ/preview)

-Our dedicated server is located in Germany, so we also choose the german mirror location to achieve the best possible download rates.
+Our dedicated servers are located in Germany, so it's recommended to choose the German mirror location to achieve the best possible download speed rates.

 ***